yasiryagi/helpdesk/README.md

 ## On-Chain Forum

 This is the first step in providing users, infrastructure role participants, `Council Members` and future stakeholders a way to communicate and coordinate.
-Hopefully, this method of interaction will further help develop a strong community around Joystream.
+Hopefully, this method of interaction will further help in developing a strong community around Joystream.
 Note that you have to be a `member` to post, and only the forum moderator (forum sudo) can create categories.